shurcooL-deprecated/go-goon/README.md

 go-goon
 =======

-Go-goon is a WIP Go implementation of [goon](https://github.com/shurcooL/goon).
+go-goon is a Go implementation of [goon](https://github.com/shurcooL/goon).

-Go-goon currently seems to work for _more_ of the inputs than previously, but could potentially panic and produce wrong results for some inputs.
 It doesn't reproduce circular structures accurately.
-There are some things hardcoded and unfinished, so at this time it's not production ready.
-I plan to fix problems and add missing functionality as I use it in other situations and notice it break.
+There are some things hardcoded and unfinished, so code can be cleaned up.
+Please open an issue if you encounter issues.

 Installation
 ------------